RawTherapee/RawPedia/content/Local_Adjustments/index.md

 - 'Black Point (BP linear)' and 'White Point (WP linear)' settings are only available if the 'Stretch factor (D)' is between 0.001 and 0.002.
 This is to avoid altering the histogram.
 - When the stretch factor is 0.002 or less, all stretch settings except for 'Black point' and 'White point' will have no effect.
 - 'Black point (BP linear)' and 'White point (WP linear)' settings are sensitive to the general settings upstream of GHS i.e. highlight reconstruction, white balance and raw processes.
 - To have relevant 'Black Point (BP linear)' and 'White Point (WP linear)' settings, the entire image must be analyzed.
-It is recommended to use 'Fit whole image to screen' - Shortcut Alt-f.
+It is recommended to use 'Fit whole image to screen' function.

 To allow Inverse GHS to work, the 'Stretch factor (D)' must be between 0.001 and 0.002 and the checkbox 'Auto Black point & White point' should be disabled.